plexus/private-chests-plugin/README.md

 You can put anything after `@your-username`, as long as it is followed first by a space or a single quote `'`, e.g. `@sunnyplexus's banana shop`.

+You can only @-name items with your own username, anything else will fail.
+This is to prevent misspellings, which would create chests that nobody can break.

+The price list items must follow the exact pattern `<number> <material> :
+<number> <material>`.
+Optionally an `s` can be added to the material name to
+pluralize it, but irregular plurals are not currently recognized.
+Casing (upper vs lower case) is ignored.

 Known shortcoming: if you place a single private chest, then someone can put another chest left of it to create a double chest, which will take on the name of the left chest, thus bypassing the mechanism.
+So, always place double chests.

 There will still be game mechanisms that allow you to break the chest, e.g. TNT, pistons, so this isn't tamperproof yet.